mathieu-anderson/vegan-checker/README.md

 # todo
 - [x] Implement `is-vegan` to look up ingredients
 - [x] Fuzzy search + autocomplete on input field
-- [ ] Add link to look up problematic ingredient
+- [x] Add link to look up problematic ingredient (only google link now, too heavy to check actual source, but would be nice if added to is-vegan package)
-- [ ] Polish UI to make it delightful
+- [ ] Polish UI to make it delightful : animation? better page design?
 - [ ] Convert to React Native